seung-lab/eyewire-public-api/docs/introduction.md

 ### Submission and results

 Once a player has finalized their list of segments, they can submit the list to the EyeWire backend for analysis.
-The submission interaction returns an accuracy and suggested score and  given a list of segments.
+The submission interaction returns an accuracy and suggested score, given a list of segments.

 ### Where to go from here?